rubiefawn/remedy/core.md

 This active skill represents the art of debate.
 Persuade is used to convince with valid evidence, reason, or appeal.

 #### Resist Fear
-This active skill represents courage and grit.
+This reactive skill represents courage and grit.
 Resist Fear can be used to resist coercion and intimidation, or to stay true in the face of certain death.

 #### Resist Possession
-This active skill represents the strength of individuality.
-Resist Possession can be used to resist the effects of a magical suggestion, or to deny an evil entity control.
+This reactive skill represents the strength of individuality.
+Resist Possession can be used to resist magical domination.

 ## Exploration